 Gemma Baldock is a working artist in Dunedin, New Zealand.
-She graduated from the Dunedin School of Art in 2015, with a Bachelor of Visual Art majoring in Painting.
+She graduated from the Dunedin School of Art with a Bachelor of Visual Art majoring in Painting.

 At a young age, Gemma exhibited artistic potential.
 Gemma designed a New Zealand Post Christmas Stamp, going into print in 2006.
 The New Zealand Defence Force exhibited her works at Passchendaele, Belgium – commemorating 90 years since the Battle of Passchendaele in WWI.
 Gemma further received several awards in the New Zealand Young Designer Awards for painting.
 At age 17, Gemma was accepted as an artist Member of the Otago Art Society.
 She currently stands as their youngest member; receiving a Merit Award in the Hope & Sons Art Awards, in addition to several special mentions.